 \subsection{The infer-and-widen framework}

-As presented in Box~\ref{box:infer-and-widen}, the infer-and-widen framework involves (Step 1) defining a target of inference using some or all of the data, and then (Step 2) symmetrically adjusting the critical values arising from ``classical'' inference to account for the fact that the target of inference is not fixed in order to achieve unconditional coverage \eqref{eq:unconditional_coverage}.
-The simplest examples of this strategy are the Bonferroni~\citep{bonferroni_teoria_1936}, Holm-Bonferroni~\citep{holm_simple_1979}, and \v{S}id\'{a}k \citep{sidak_rectangular_1967} procedures, which are suitable when a finite number of targets of inference are considered (and in the case of \v{S}id\'{a}k, under additional assumptions).
+As presented in Box~\ref{box:infer-and-widen}, the infer-and-widen framework involves (Step 1) defining a target of inference using some or all of the data, and then (Step 2) symmetrically adjusting the critical values arising from ``classical'' inference to account for the fact that the target of inference is not fixed in order to achieve unconditional coverage, \eqref{eq:unconditional_coverage}.
+The simplest examples of this strategy are the Bonferroni~\citep{bonferroni_teoria_1936, dunn_multiple_1961}, Holm-Bonferroni~\citep{holm_simple_1979}, and \v{S}id\'{a}k \citep{sidak_rectangular_1967} procedures, which are suitable when a finite number of targets of inference are considered (and in the case of \v{S}id\'{a}k, under additional assumptions).
 In the special case of inference on contrasts of a linear model, the Scheff\'{e} correction is available~\citep{scheffe_analysis_1959}; this idea is further refined by the PoSI method~\citep{berk_valid_2013}.
-While conceptually attractive, these approaches tend to be quite conservative (Bonferroni, Holm-Bonferroni, \v{S}id\'{a}k), are limited to a linear model setting (Scheff\'{e}, PoSI), or are computationally intractable (PoSI).
+While conceptually attractive, these approaches tend to be quite conservative (Bonferroni, Holm-Bonferroni, \v{S}id\'{a}k), are limited to a linear model setting (Scheff\'{e}, PoSI), or are often computationally intractable (PoSI).

 Other recent infer-and-widen approaches have attempted to address these shortcomings.
-The \emph{local simultaneous inference} approach of~\citet{zrnic_locally_2024} improves upon the Bonferroni correction by focusing on the subset of hypotheses that are most likely given the observed data.
-By contrast, the \emph{algorithmic stability} proposal of \cite{zrnic_post-selection_2023} adapts to the details of the selection algorithm.
-By drawing connections with the field of differential privacy \citep{dwork_book_2014}, the ``stability'' of the approach for selecting the target of inference in Step 1 of Box~\ref{box:infer-and-widen} is quantified; this, in turn, leads to a stability-specific adjustment of the critical values in Step 2 of Box~\ref{box:infer-and-widen}.
-In a sense, algorithmic stability achieves the lofty goals laid out in the PoSI proposal of \cite{berk_valid_2013} by creating a framework to compute a selection-specific adjustment to the critical values (see also the online supplement).
+The \emph{local simultaneous inference} approach of~\citet{zrnic_locally_2024} focuses a simultaneous correction on the subset of hypotheses that are most likely given the observed data.
+The \emph{algorithmic stability} proposal of \cite{zrnic_post-selection_2023} also adapts to the details of the selection algorithm.
+By drawing connections with the field of differential privacy \citep{dwork_book_2014}, the ``stability'' of the approach for selecting the target of inference in Step 1 of Box~\ref{box:infer-and-widen} is quantified; this, in turn, leads to a stability-specific adjustment of the critical values in Step 2 of Box~\ref{box:infer-and-widen} (see also Section A of the online supplement).
+In a sense, these two approaches achieve the lofty goal laid out in the PoSI proposal of \cite{berk_valid_2013} by creating frameworks to compute selection-specific adjustments to the critical values.